-Once you've installed and activated this plugin in your WordPress install, it will make users enter a One Time Password (aka OTP) when they try to log into your site.
-No matter how weak your website passwords may be, a user won't be able to access your site without having access to the OTP – that a user receives either on the mobile phone or in an email inbox.
-This is one of the simplest ways to add two factor authentication on your site.
+Once you’ve installed and activated this plugin in your WordPress install, it will make users enter a One Time Password (aka OTP) when they try to log into your site.
+No matter how weak your website passwords maybe, a user won’t be able to access your site without having access to the OTP – that a user receives either on the mobile phone or in an email inbox.
+This is one of the simplest ways to add two-factor authentication on your site.

 Last on our list of two-factor authentication plugins is Clef, another great option for implementing an additional layer of security to your site.
 The plugin is based on a unique approach compared to other plugins: it helps ensures strong authentication without having to use any passwords/tokens.
 To use this plugin, just install the Clef mobile app using which you need to sync with the Clef Wave.
 That’ it!
 Now you can sign into any website with just a single click.
 What’s more?
 You can even log out from the site automatically by setting the timer.

-Observing the continuous increase in attacks on WordPress sites, it is important that you're following methodologies and making use of available resources that can help harden your WordPress site's security.
-There are some great techniques to achieve such an objective, most importantly, enabling two-factor authentication seem to be the best and highly efficient ways to avert unauthorized access.
+Observing the continuous increase in attacks on WordPress sites, it is important that you’re following methodologies and making use of available resources that can help harden your WordPress site’s security.
+There are some great techniques to achieve such an objective, most importantly, enabling two-factor authentication to seem to be the best and highly efficient way to avert unauthorized access.

 In fact, two-factor authentication proves a good security practice, especially for protecting sites from brute force attacks.
 You can quickly add two-factor authentication to your website with the help of plugins such as the ones mentioned in this post.
-Make sure to study each one of the plugins carefully and select one that best serve your needs.
+Make sure to study each one of the plugins carefully and select one that best serves your needs.